 Careful consideration needs to be given when using communal areas, while queuing, using elevators, stairs or moving around the premises.
 Ensure there are systems in place to prevent intermingling in communal areas (e.g. entrances, exits and toilet facilities).
-See Appendix 1.

-Tables, seating and couches in public areas and other physical layouts must be rearranged to ensure appropriate distancing.
+Tables, seating and couches in public areas and other physical layouts should be rearranged to ensure physical distancing.